skshareef41319s/ATTENDANCE-CALCULATOR/README.md

 - For a classroom-level tool, add persistence (localStorage or a backend) and bulk input features.
 - If this will be used for real academic records, validate edge cases and account for late/partial attendance policies.

-## Screenshot

-Place a screenshot named `screenshot.png` in the repository root to show the app in the README.

-## License

-This project is open source.
-Add a LICENSE file (for example, the MIT License) if you want to make the license explicit.

 ## Author

 Created by Shareef